Pips Answer for Friday, February 13, 2026

 I then looked at the sum of 4 in the [1,1], [1,2], [2,2] region.
 With three cells needing to add up to 4, I knew I had to use small numbers from the dominoes like [2,0] or [5,3].
 By placing the [1,0]/[1,1] domino and the [0,2]/[1,2] domino, the rest of the small board just fell into place.
 Moving on to the

-Nyt Pips medium answer for 2026-02-13
+NYT Pips medium answer for 2026-02-13

-Answer for 2026-02-13
+Complete answer for 2026-02-13 (Medium)

 Medium puzzle by Rodolfo Kurchan, the real challenge was the 'equals' regions.
 There is a triple equals at the top [0,0], [0,1], [0,2] and a quadruple equals in the middle [1,2], [1,3], [2,3], [3,3].